Expanding Financial and Economic Education

 Finance Courses at Universities Throughout Japan

 Nomura Group offers practical finance courses to universities nationwide to provide practical knowledge of the real economy to Japan's future economic leaders.

 Most people get few opportunities to learn about financial and economic systems despite the deep relevance to their lives.
 Nomura Group addresses this problem by offering seminars for lifelong learning programs in local communities and workplaces.
 Courses cover financial planning concepts for comfortable retirements, and are relatively simple so they even benefit beginners.

 Special Sponsorship of Nikkei Stock League Contest

-2015 marked the 16th year of this stock education contest, held by the Nihon Keizai Shimbun, Inc. for junior high school, high school and university students.
+This stock education contest, held by the Nihon Keizai Shimbun, Inc. for junior high school, high school and university students.
 Nomura Group has served as a special sponsor since the contest began.
 In the tenth competition, we started to present Nomura Awards to teachers who are committed to promoting financial and economic education through the Nikkei Stock League.

 Textbook: "Social System and the Role of Money"